abdullaobidov63-dotcom/OptimusEditor/README.md

-# Optimus Editor - A new weight code editor
+# Optimus Editor - A new lightweight code editor